Hanumanth26/M5/README.md

-# EX-23-ARRAYS AND ITS OPERATIONS
+# EX--ARRAYS AND ITS OPERATIONS

 ## AIM: